apache/flink/README.md

 * Bug reports
 * Bug fixes
 * Documentation
-* Tools that ease use and development of Stratosphere
+* Tools that ease the use and development of Stratosphere
-* Well-written algorithms, that use Stratosphere (as an example)
+* Well-written Stratosphere jobs

-Let us know if you have created a system that uses Stratosphere, so that we can put a link to you.
+Let us know if you have created a system that uses Stratosphere, so that we can link to you.